 - Spending money for additional trips, food and entertainment

 - Be eligible for the Canadian IEC Working Holiday Program (sign up for our free application guide)

-- Independent travel costs and cost of journey back to the airport at the end of the summer
+- Cost of journey back to the airport at the end of the summer

 - Police Check for Immigration Purposes (approx. £45)